 - Began each sentence with a capital letter and used correct punctuation.

 - Does not have any missing words in the sentences.

-5. Have your child circle any difficult words whose spelling she wants to check, look them up in a dictionary, and write each word correctly on the blank spaces between the lines.
+Ask your child to circle difficult words whose spelling he wants to check.
+Tell him to look them up in a dictionary and write each word correctly on the blank spaces between the lines.